The moon sits for its portrait

 A new exhibition, “Apollo’s Muse: The Moon in the Age of Photography,” at the Metropolitan Museum of Art, is a journey through an uncommon history, the history of representations of the moon across four centuries.
 This outsize and beautifully installed revelation of persistent astronomical searches is a trailblazing marriage of science and art — 300 images and objects (a telescope, a photograph used as a fire screen, two moon globes, Hasselblad cameras used by astronauts), plus film excerpts.
 The images shine a bright light on astronomers’ unstoppable pursuit of knowledge as well as on technological advances, artistic responses and fantasy, and also a generous serving of unabashed cuteness.
 The show amounts to a testament to the human drive to know and explore, and it quietly affirms the growing influence of visual representations of the moon from the invention of the telescope through the first manned moon landing 50 years ago.

 Mia Fineman, the curator in the department of photographs at the Met, organized “Apollo’s Muse” with Beth Saunders, curator and head of special collections at the Albin O. Kuhn Library and Gallery at the University of Maryland, Baltimore County, and they wrote essays for its informative catalog.
 (Apollo, god of the sun, never had a muse; he was leader of the nine muses.
-NASA, of course, wasn’t going to the sun.
-The moon landing project might have been named after Diana, goddess of the moon, but NASA was giving its missions only male names.)
+NASA, of course, wasn’t going to the sun.)

 After 1608, when the telescope was invented, the moon seemed approachable.
 In 1609, Galileo drew its first closely observed portraits: maps of a portion of the surface.
 English mathematician and astronomer Thomas Harriot made telescopic observations a bit earlier than Galileo, but his were not published until later, and he could not explain the “strange spottedness” he saw.
 Galileo, expertly trained in perspective and art, realized that the “spottedness” was actually the shadows of mountains.
 His published drawings, two of which are included in the exhibition, represent the dawn of modern astronomy.